PvPClt/project/album_en.md

 **Putin:**

 — Vladimir Rostislavovich?
 Urgently include the Perch in the new history textbook!
-Yes, that very one… As a symbol… of Russia's… great-power destiny.
+Yes, that very one… As a symbol… of Russia's greatness.
 And make sure it has an illustration!

 *V.R.
 Medinsky is a "history maker" on the Kremlin's order, including for school education.*